Skip to main content

 2. No Admin Panel

 There's no admin dashboard to view users, manage subscriptions, or support customers.
-You query the database directly or log into Stripe.
+You query the database directly or log into Stripe/Supabase dashboards.
+For a SaaS product with customers, this is a real limitation in the first week of production.

-ShipFast has two database options: MongoDB and Supabase/Postgres.
-The code has conditional paths.
-If you pick one, you're reading around the other.
-Cleaner to choose one stack.
+ShipFast ships two database configurations: MongoDB + Mongoose and Supabase + PostgreSQL.
+The codebase has conditional paths for both.
+If you pick one stack, you're reading around the other.
+Cleaner to choose one and delete the other early.

 Who Should Buy ShipFast